Welcome to the Tawny Owls Class page…

 Mrs Waller teaches Tawny Owls Class on Monday and Tuesday; Mrs Andrew teaches on Wednesday, Thursday and Friday.
 On Monday, Tuesday, Wednesday and Friday mornings, Mrs Gudde teaches the Year 3 group.

-Our topic for this term is World War 2 – please see details below.
+Our topic for this term is Extreme Earth – please see details below.
 We are sure that it will provide lots of memorable experiences for our pupils.

 Curriculum Information for Parents: